nem0/LumixEngine/docs/shaders.md

 # Shaders

 Shaders can be found in the [data/shaders](../data/shaders) directory and are written in [HLSL](https://learn.microsoft.com/en-us/windows/win32/direct3dhlsl/dx-graphics-hlsl).
 We support pixel, vertex and compute shaders.
-Shaders are compile with **FXC compiler** distributed with OS.
-Shader are compiled with **Shader model 5.1.**.
+Shaders are compiled with **FXC compiler** distributed with OS.
+Shaders are compiled with **Shader model 5.1.**.
 Shader files must have `.hlsl` extension.
 Shaders can be edited by integrated shader editor or any text editor.

 ## Vertex and pixel shader

 Vertex shader entry point must be named `mainVS` and pixel shader entry point must be named `mainPS`.
 Both can be in a single HLSL file.
-To distinguist vertex + pixel from compute shaders, shader compiler looks for `//@surface` directive.
+To distinguish vertex + pixel from compute shaders, shader compiler looks for `//@surface` directive.

 ```hlsl
 //@surface